-11. Care Coordination, Discharge Planning, and Community Transitions
+11 Care Coordination, Discharge Planning, and Community Transitions1

-- 11.1.
-Overview and General Requirements - 11.1.1.
+- 11.1 Overview and General Requirements - 11.1.1.
 The State is committed to increasing community resources and supports so that individuals can more easily transition from institutional settings into settings that promote recovery, independence, and community integration. - 11.1.1.1.
 Care Coordination is provided by qualified service Providers. - 11.1.1.2.
 The inpatient/institutional Provider is responsible for discharge planning in collaboration with community providers. - 11.1.1.3.
 The DBHDD is responsible for participating and ensuring the quality of transition planning for Individuals in the settlement population. - 11.1.1.4.
-Community Providers and Support Coordination Agencies are actively involved with discharge planning while Individuals are in institutions/inpatient facilities. - 11.1.1.5.
-CPSs help bridge the transition. - 11.1.2.
-Although Care Coordination, discharge planning, and community transitions are best addressed at the service delivery level as described above, the Contractor will support the current system in performance of these responsibilities. - 11.1.2.1.
-The Contractor will support the current system by identifying systemic barriers to successful Care Coordination, discharge planning, and community transitions. - 11.1.2.2.
-The Contractor will improve the system's care coordination, discharge planning, and community transition activities by facilitating communication, sharing relevant information regarding system resources, providing meaningful data analytics and outcome measures, technical assistance, and training. - 11.1.3.
-The specific Care Coordination activities the Contractor will perform will vary based on the population (i.e., BH, IDD, co-occurring) served.
-Not all functions will necessarily be performed for all populations. - 11.2.
-Care Coordination Requirements - 11.2.1.
-The Contractor will provide the following actions or interventions to support Care Coordination services delivered by Providers/care coordinators, which at a minimum, shall include: - 11.2.1.1.
-Communication and collaboration with individuals' case managers, transition specialist, Support Coordinators, or other care coordinators connected to the Individual to facilitate resolution of complex or difficult care situations.
+Community Providers and Support Coordination Agencies are actively involved with discharge planning while Individuals are in institutions/inpatient facilities. - 11.1.1.5 CPSs help bridge the transition. - 11.1.2 Although Care Coordination, discharge planning, and community transitions are best addressed at the service delivery level as described above, the Contractor will support the current system in performance of these responsibilities.

-&lt;sup>3 Care Coordination, discharge planning, and community transitions will be performed by UM staff, unless otherwise indicated.
+1 Care Coordination, discharge planning, and community transitions will be performed by UM staff, unless otherwise indicated